Kedhar193/SurveyApplication/README.md

 ## Demo

-A comprehensive Survey Application with role based authentication (Admin and User roles).
+This comprehensive Survey Application features role-based authentication with Admin and User roles.

+## Home Page

-- The home page of the application has two links one for login and one for signup
+- The home page includes buttons for login and signup

   ![Screenshot 2024-05-31 131928](https://github.com/Kedhar193/full-stack-projects-2/assets/115712936/be86c233-0011-46f1-a033-621f1fbd0d8d)

+## Authentication Mechanisms

-- This application has **login and signup** mechanisms to authorize users . **The passwords are encrypted** carefully and stored in the database with the username .
+- The application includes secure login and signup mechanisms.
+Passwords are encrypted and stored securely in the database.

-- The application implements role based authentication .
-It basically contains two roles 1. admin   2. user

-- **Only admin is able to access createsurvey.html page** which is to create surveys .
-The surveys are stored in MySql database maintaining proper structure and organization of questions and dynamic options .
-A survey can have any number of questions and each question can have any number of options .
-Only admin can create Survey and user can only access and answer surveys .
+## Role-Based Authentication

+The application supports two roles:

+**Admin**: Can create surveys.

+**User**: Can respond to surveys.

+## Admin Access

+Admins can access the createsurvey.html page to create surveys.
+Each survey can have multiple questions, and each question can have multiple options.

  ![Screenshot 2024-05-31 132245](https://github.com/Kedhar193/full-stack-projects-2/assets/115712936/612702a0-a82b-4ded-85e6-cb0d83dc7f97)